dart-lang/language/working/1426-extension-types/feature-specification.md

 the same extension method invocation.
 Note that `invokeExtensionMethod` is used as a specification device, it cannot occur in Dart source code.

-*This is needed, because `E<T1, ..
+*This is needed because `E<T1, ..
 Tk>(o)` can be an extension type constructor invocation, which makes `E<T1, ..
-Tk>(o).m()` when specifying extensions that may or may not have a constructor.*
+Tk>(o).m()` ambiguous when specifying extensions that may or may not have a constructor.
+The use of `invokeExtensionMethod` makes it explicit and unambiguous that we are talking about an extension method invocation.*

 The static analysis of `invokeExtensionMethod` is that it takes exactly two positional arguments and must be the receiver in a member access.
-The first argument must be a `<type>`, denoting an extension type _T_, and the second argument must be an expression whose type is _T_ or the corresponding instantiated on-type.
+The first argument must be a `<type>`, denoting an extension type _T_, and the second argument must be an expression whose static type is _T_ or the corresponding instantiated on-type.
 The member access must be a member of `E`.
-If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual argument list, and the static analysis of the actual arguments proceeds as with other function calls, using a signature where the formal type parameters are replaced by `T1, ..
+If the member access is a method invocation (including an invocation of an operator that takes at least one argument), it is allowed to pass an actual argument list, and the static analysis of the actual arguments proceeds as with other function calls, using a signature where the formal type parameters of `E` are replaced by `T1, ..
 Tk`.
-The type of the entire member access is the return type of said member if it is a member invocation, and the function type of the method if it is an extension member tear-off.
+The type of the entire member access is the return type of said member if it is a member invocation, and the function type of the method if it is an extension member tear-off, again substituting `T1, ..
+Tk` for the formal type parameters.

 Assume that _E_ is an extension declaration of the following form: